Her Team Became Part of Her Family

 Shadowing on Robin’s femur led her to the office of Northwestern Medicine Orthopaedic Surgeon Terrance Peabody, MD, where a biopsy confirmed an unimaginable fear.
 Mere months before her baby was to be born, Robin’s mystery pain was given a name: osteosarcoma, an extremely aggressive form of bone cancer.

 Even though Robin was pregnant, she needed treatment.
 If left untreated, the disease would kill her.

 rallying around robin

-Dr. Peabody quickly gathered Oncologist Mark Agulnik, MD, and High-Risk Obstetrician Janelle Bolden, MD, to develop a treatment plan that could defeat Robin’s cancer while protecting her unborn baby.
+Dr. Peabody sought out High-Risk Obstetrician Janelle Bolden, MD, and members of the oncology unit to develop a treatment plan that could defeat Robin’s cancer while protecting her unborn baby.